As we age sleep patterns change. In this article, caregivers can find some helpful advice for dealing with age related sleep changes in the elderly.

 The strength of the circadian rhythm declines with age because of diminished body temperature and melatonin.
 So, as we get older, we experience lighter and more interrupted sleep and this may cause early awakening.
 These disturbances may result in coping problems for the older adult and lead to the use of over-the-counter sleep aid medications.

-Sleep change in the elderly is common and some red flags for sleep disturbance that caregivers can keep on the look out for include:
+Sleep change in the older adults is common and some red flags for sleep disturbance that caregivers can keep on the look out for include:

-- Elders who are having difficulty getting to sleep
+- Older adults who are having difficulty getting to sleep

 - Early morning awakenings